Research

 3. The Causal Impact of Macroeconomic Uncertainty on Expected Returns

-In Revision, Reject and Resubmit at Review of Financial Studies
+Reject and Resubmit at Review of Financial Studies

 This version: January 2022